 Note: Chinese usually like to cook the whole fish.
 However, you can substitute it with any white fish fillets of your choice.
 I did serve sweet and sour fish fillets when I worked in the restaurant.

 2. The best way to remove the fishy odor of fish

 Fresh fishes do not have much odor.
 However, it is not always possible to get fresh fish, and I prefer to reserve fresh fish for steaming and frying most frozen fish.

 If the fish has some unwanted/fishy smell, you can remove it by :

 - First, make sure to remove the silver film from the cavity altogether.
 It will leave a stinky smell if it remains on the fish while cooking.

 - Cut some thin slices of ginger plus a few sections of scallion.
 Mix them with a tablespoon of wine, squeeze out the juice, and then rub on the entire surface of the fish.
-Next, insert the squeezed ginger and scallion into the cavity of the fish and marinate for ten minutes.
+Next, insert the squeezed ginger, ground white pepepr, scallion into the cavity of the fish and marinate for ten minutes.
 Wine, ginger, and scallion are powerful ingredients to remove the fishy odor.

 3. How to avoid the fish from sticking to the wok/pan

 An easy way to prevent the fish from sticking to the pan is using a non-stick large skillet to fry the fish.
 However, sometimes it may not be possible to fry a large fish that cannot fit into the pan.
 Furthermore, the non-stick coating might not be chemically stable while applying high heat during deep-frying.